David-Else/developer-workstation-setup-script-debian/README.md

 You might also like to install `ms-vscode.live-server` for live debugging in Code or the browser.

 If you get no bootable device found after installing Debian, try https://itsfoss.com/no-bootable-device-found-ubuntu/

+- Bonus: If you are using gnome-boxes don't forget to install `spice-vdagent` to get copy and paste working.